This blog post is all about how to maximise your vacation days in 2026.

 January: Start the Year with a Winter Escape

-If you take just two days off—Thursday 2nd and Friday 3rd January—you get five consecutive days off from 1st to 5th January.
+If you take just one day off—Friday 2nd January—you get four consecutive days off from 1st to 4th January.

 This is a great time to either recover from New Year’s Eve celebrations.
 Or to kickstart the year with a holiday.